ibm-cloud-docs/Registry/ts_recover_key.md

 {: shortdesc}

 {: tsSymptoms}
-When you're using [trusted content](/docs/Registry?topic=Registry-registry_trustedcontent#registry_trustedcontent), you can't manage trusted images any more because your signing keys are lost or compromised.
+When you're using [trusted content](/docs/Registry?topic=Registry-registry_trustedcontent#registry_trustedcontent), you can't manage trusted images anymore because your signing keys are lost or compromised.

 {: tsCauses}
 Your repository or root key is lost or compromised.